What is F1's summer break, how long is it, and what does it mean for the teams?

 Teams are also not allowed to hold meetings and even send emails, and can only carry out essential operations such as servicing and maintenance.

-These rules are in place to prevent teams from gaining a competitive advantage during this period, and teams who do not adhere to the rules will be penalised.
+These rules are in place to prevent teams from gaining a competitive advantage during this period, and teams who do not adhere to the rules will be penalized.

 However, certain departments such as marketing, finance, and legal are exempt and are allowed to continue their activities during this period as they do not directly impact car performance.